fabric8-jenkins/declarative-step-functions-api/README.md

 These Step functions can then be discovered on the classpath via the `StepFunctions` helper methods as it finds all of the generated `io/jenkins/functions/steps.properties` files on the classpath to then be able to find all the step classes.

-## Invoking a function from the classpath
+## Invoking a step function from the classpath

 ```java
 Map<String, StepFunction> functions = StepFunctions.loadStepFunctions(getClass().getClassLoader());